aclimarin/DesignPatterns/README.md

 + **Properties or Methods for Access**: The public properties or methods that access the shared variables values.

 + **Shared Behavior**: The class may have methods to operate on the shared state.

+## Null Object

+The **Null Object** pattern eliminates the need to check for a null value by providing a "neutral" object that can be used in place of the actual instance.

+### Base Structure

++ **Base Class or Interface**: Defines the common interface or contract that both concrete or null object should have.

++ **Concrete Classes**: Implements the object behaviors

++ **Null Object**: The special implementation of the base class or interface that overrides the original behaviors to do "nothing".